patbied/overwatch_list/README.md

-# WEB103 Project 1 - Overwatch_List
+# WEB103 Project 2 - Overwatch_list

 Submitted by: Patrick Biedermann

-About this web app: This is a simple website to list different overwatch characters
+About this web app: Same as project 1 but added a DB

-Time spent: 5 hrs
+Time spent: 5 hours

 ## Required Features